I’ve written a few times about secret questions, and there are a few good examples out there that do it well, but many more that do it poorly.

-The problem with secret questions is that in general, they all ask you the same question.
-Once someone has the answer, they could potentially break into your account on a large number of websites.
-The other issue is that they are often so easy to answer, that if someone knows you relatively well, they could be malicious and break into your online accounts.
+The problem with secret questions is that they all generally ask you the same question.
+Once someone has the answer, they could potentially break into your account on many websites.
+The other issue is that they are often so easy to answer that if someone knows you relatively well, they could be malicious and break into your online accounts.

 Examples of bad secret questions are;